Computer Aided Design Technicians use specialist software to produce, design, and engineer schematics, technical drawings, plans.

 What Is the Job Demand for Computer Aided Design Technicians?

 3D printing has revolutionized the manufacture of prototypes, improved accuracy and sped up production of new types of product.
 It has aided industry, but the number of jobs could be adversely affected by this new technology.
-For electronics, the industry is expected to grow some 5% between 2014 and 2024, which is slightly lower than the mean average of all jobs in the US.
-However, the picture for other types of drafting role is very different.
-Most opportunities will drop between 3% and 7% over the same period.
-CAD specialists could be largely protected from this drop, so candidates are advised to improve their employability with digital skills.
+Job demand in the field is projected to drop by 3 percent between 2020 and 2030.
+CAD specialists could be largely protected from this drop, so candidates are advised to improve their employability with digital skills.*

 What Are the Education Requirements to Become a Computer Aided Design Technician?

 High school students will need to demonstrate scientific proficiency, particularly in math and information technology.
 Technical skills are more highly valued with CAD Technician work than for most other subjects, but good grades in math, and in some cases physics (for architecture or engineering roles), will help the student in their intended career.
 However, any CAD qualification will provide transferable skills.

 There are multiple education pathways for the prospective CAD Technician.
 The first choice is to pursue practical skills through post-secondary education.
 Most technical or community colleges offer CAD or related qualifications.
 These practical courses will teach working skills throughout the duration of the course.
 Students who pursue this path may need to seek internships or other avenues of working experience.
 You may be expected to carry out practical projects useful to the job.